quixio/quix-docs/docs/platform/what-is-quix.md

 # What is Quix?

-Quix is a complete end-to-end solution for building and deploying stream processing applications.
+Quix is a complete end-to-end solution for building, deploying, and monitoring event streaming applications.

 !!! important